 - If you are comfortable with your child cracking eggs, this is a great recipe for kids to practice that important cooking skill.
 Be sure to have a kitchen towel near-by to wipe up and little spills and hands (before washing up once all the eggs are cracked).

 - While you are cooking the veggies at the stove-top, kids can whisk the eggs with the remaining ingredients then help pour the mixture into the pie pan when the veggies are ready.

-- Sprinkling the cheese on top of the pie before it goes in the oven (if using cheese) is a simple, quick way for even the youngest kids to get involved with this recipe.
+- Sprinkling the cheese on top of the asparagus quiche before it goes in the oven (if using cheese) is a simple, quick way for even the youngest kids to get involved with this recipe.

 - Use whatever potato you have on hand.
 I like the thin skinned varieties best, but work with what you’ve got!
 You could also peel the potatoes if you’d prefer.